telerik/kendo-intl/docs/num-formatting/index.md

     formatNumber(1234.5678, "n5"); // 1,234.56780

-**The `"c"` specifier**

-The `"c"` specifier formats the number as a currency based on the locale.
+* **The `"c"` specifier**&mdash;Formats the number as a currency based on the locale.
 The specified locale latest currency symbol is used for the formatting.
 Precision is specified by adding a number after `"c"`.
 By default, the number is formatted and rounded to two decimal digits, or the number of digits in the CLDR `currencyData` fractions data if the currency is available.

 > The locale numbers `currencies` data and the supplemental `currencyData` must be loaded for the currency formatting to work.